-- 1. In the menu, click Tests > Details View . - 2.
+- 1. In the menu, click Tests > Details View. - 2.
 Right-click the manual test in the Tests tree and select Automate with... > Keyword-Driven Test from the context menu.
-The Keyword-Driven Test Properties dialog box appears. - 3.
+The Keyword-Driven Test Properties dialog box appears. - Tip: You can select and edit multiple manual tests at once using the Ctrl and Shift keys. - 3.
 Select the Library which contains the keywords that you want to use.
-The library is required to store the set of keywords that the keyword-driven test uses. - 4.
+The library is required to store the set of keywords that the keyword-driven test uses.

 Click Finish.